/arc:ideate

 description: "Move straight to detailed design"

-If yes: spawn 2-3 reviewers (architecture-engineer, simplicity-engineer, security-engineer as relevant).
+If yes: spawn 2-3 reviewers (architecture-engineer, senior-engineer, security-engineer as relevant).
 Transform findings into questions — "What if we..." not "You should..." — and walk through one at a time.

 Act 3: Design Together